flowbi/pgweb/README.md

 Visit [WIKI](https://github.com/flowbi/pgweb/wiki) for more details.

+## Additional Features not Supported by Original pgweb

+The following features have been added by Flow.BI to better support our use case:

+- Support for foreign tables.
+- SET ROLE after establishing the connection to support row-level security
+- Removing object groups without objects (Flow.BI is only using foreign tables in the SQL API and no tables or views).

 ## Demo

 Visit https://pgweb-demo.fly.dev/ to see the original Pgweb in action.
 Flow.BI is not maintaining a demo at this time.